SpenceKonde/DxCore/README.md

 One notable thing here is that they have **moved** a special function!
 Prior releases has XOSC32K on PF0 and PF1 as long as the parts had that, and only if they didn't did it fall back to PA0 and PA1 (on 14/20 pin DD series).
 On EB-series, which never support an HF xtal (nominally on PA0 and PA1), the 32 kHz crystal always goes between those pins and never between PF0 and PF1.
 I'd bet on this being an error in the product brief - I predict that the EB28+EB32 will move the LF crystal back where it belongs.

 Were I a wagering man I might bet ten big ones on LF XTal on PF0, PF1 for EB's that have it.
 But if I were a wagering man, I'd be a lot poorer.
 I make predictions about future AVRs all the time.
 Most of them turn out to be wrong, but until they start placing wagers, nobody's really keeping track.
 So that's what the edit button is for (proven wrong?
 "Who even suggested that dumb idea?
 Huh I did?
 No wai!
 Where?
 Let me see...." *edit -> select sentence suggesting that false theory -> backspace -> commit* "...
 I'm looking at that right now, now where do I suggest such a preposterous idea?!" "right at... wait, I thought it was...."
 "You hallucinated an incorrect opinion and attributed it to me?
 I'm closing this issue.
 I may sometimes go by Dr. Azzy, but I think you need to see a proper doctor if these sort of hallucinations continue".
-"You know, it's funny how they only seem to occur when I call you out for being wrong" "But I'm never wrong, all of your allegations have proven specious!" that sort of editing over time leaves only my most most prescient visions.
-Even if my predictions were worse than chance, by post-selecting only the correct ones and editing out the other predictions (which is only proper - is's irresponsible to propagate discredited ideas!) as any responsible repository maintainer would, as a side-effect I appear significantly more like Nostradamus than a nostra-dumb-ass.
+"You know, it's funny how they only seem to occur when I call you out for being wrong" "But I'm never wrong, all of your allegations have proven specious!").
+That sort of editing over time leaves only my most most prescient visions.
+Even if my predictions were worse than chance, by post-selecting only the correct ones and editing out the other predictions (which is only proper - is's irresponsible to propagate discredited ideas!), as a side-effect I appear significantly more like Nostradamus than a nostra-dumb-ass.

 ## UPDI Programming
 The UPDI programming interface is a single-wire interface for programming (and debugging - **U**niversal **P**rogramming and **D**ebugging **I**nterface - naturally Microchip keeps the UPDI debug protocol under wraps to try to force you to use their tooling).
 It is used on all modern (post-2016/Microchip buyout/post-revolutionary) AVR microcontrollers, (though the AVRrc (reduced core) chips use different methods - they're also not suited to Arduino because they don't have nearly enough flash to fit the normal API.
 While one can always purchase a purpose-made UPDI programmer from Microchip, this is not recommended when you will be using the Arduino IDE rather than Microchip's (god-awful complicated) IDE.
 There are widespread reports of problems on Linux for the official Microchip programmers.
 There are two very low-cost alternative approaches to creating a UPDI programmer, both of which the Arduino community has more experience with than those official programmers.
 Hell, the one time I tried to use an official UPDI programmer, I couldn't even get Microchip's own tooling to see it.